How to Create a Mobile App: A Complete Development Guide

 With social listening, you can tune in to mentions of your brand or application.
 In turn, you will gain in-depth insights into your product, which can help you adjust and update the app to tailor the users’ experience.

 Notify users about new rewards, competitions, and promotions.
-Give them a reason to keep returning to your app.
+Please give them a reason to keep returning to your app.

-After a while the same routine gets boring and all the excitement goes away, so it is important to introduce new thrills or experiences through your app, whether these are new features or mere contests.
+After a while, the same routine becomes boring, and all the excitement fades away.
+Therefore, it’s crucial to introduce new thrills or experiences through your app, whether these are new features or simple contests.

 How To Monetize a Mobile App